tamiratB/heat-stress-forecast-tool/README.md

 monitoring and early warning over the Greater Horn of Africa.

-The pipeline downloads ECMWF IFS open-data forecasts, derives the meteorological inputs required by the forecasting system model, computes gridded **daytime and nighttime WBGT** with the Liljegren et al. (2008) method, and produces weekly heat-stress summary and operational category maps.
+The pipeline downloads ECMWF IFS open-data forecasts, derives the meteorological inputs required by the forecasting system, computes gridded **daytime and nighttime WBGT** with the Liljegren et al. (2008) method, and produces weekly heat-stress summary and operational category maps.